 The following lodges are fairly common destinations for many birders.
 Many of them can be seen on almost every birding trip report.
 Most of them adjoin or are at least very close to good birding habitat.
 Most of these lodges are discussed in detail in the book, Finding Birds in Costa Rica by Barrett Lawson.

 As an example of how things can change, we used to stay at Hotel Ocotal near Playa del Coco about 35 minutes from Liberia.
 In a matter of three years, it changed from a great place to below-average because of construction and poor service.
-For all I know, it might be back to being a good place to stay.
-I would probably rely on the trip advisor web site to tell me that.
+It may be closed now or it might be back to being a good place to stay.
+I would probably rely on the tripadvisor web site to tell me that.